What is MapBiomas?expand_more

 MapBiomas Trinational Atlantic Forest data is public and free of charge by merely referring to the source in the following format:

-"MapBiomas Trinational Atlantic Forest Project - Collection [version] of the Annual Land Use Land Cover Maps, accessed on [date] through the link: [LINK].
+"MapBiomas Trinational Atlantic Forest Project - Collection [number] of the Annual Land Use Land Cover Maps, accessed on [date] through the link: [LINK].
 MapBiomas Trinational Atlantic Forest Project - is a multi-institutional initiative to generate annual land use land cover maps based on automatic classification processes applied to satellite images (...)"

 The complete project description can be found at here.